Finding a new home for your pet

-The following are a few simple tips to try and re-home your pet before bringing it to a shelter:
+The following are some tips to try to re-home your pet before bringing it to a shelter:

 Rescue groups that focus on caring for and helping families re-home a specific breed are available for almost any type of dog.
 Organized by people who have extensive knowledge of a specific breed, these groups provide a variety of opportunities for your pet, including the possibility of your pet staying in foster care until a new home is found.

 Review our list of animal welfare partners or visit Petfinder.com.

 If you're unable to personally find a new home for your pet, you may bring your dog, cat, or critter to AHS.
 We are an open-admission animal welfare organization and will accept any animal for any reason.
 Review our surrender process.